Art Education Faculty

 • Office: Tyler B10J

 A board-certified art therapist, Kay's research interests combine her curiosity about artistic development, the psychology of child art, artists with disabilities and the healing potentials of the arts with children, adolescents and adults.
-Her publications concern the intersections and collaborations of contemporary art education and...
+Her publications concern the intersections and...

 • Read More

-• Assistant Professor and Program Head of Art Education
+• Associate Professor and Program Head of Art Education

 Art Education